 go straight on towards Muiderberg.
 Pass on the right two concrete bunkers.

 They are part of a cluster of about 80 bunkers built around Muiderberg in the 1930’s.
 (Most of the Netherlands defences proved useless, against the German invasion of May 1940).

 600 m after the bridge, at the Jewish cemetery, the road rises slightly.
 This is the north-western tip of the Gooi ridge.

 This is the first land above sea level, east of the coastal dunes: in the early Middle Ages there was nothing but bog, creeks and mud flats from here to Haarlem.
 (In fact, the marshlands of Holland were one of the last areas in western Europe to be settled).
-In other countries a rise of 2 or 3 metres would be insignificant.
+In other countries, ‘2 metres higher’ would be insignificant.
 But in marshland close to sea level, an extra 2 metres means different soil, accessible terrain, and no flood danger.
 The landscape type changes from grazing land with high water table, to wooded ridges with dry sandy soils.
 The Gooi ridge is a glacial ridge pushed here by the Scandinavian ice cap, during the Saale ice age, about 200 000 years ago.
 See this map of the Saalian Ice Front.

 Muiderberg is unlike the linear polder villages north of Amsterdam.
 Substantial houses spread out around the ‘brink’ – the old common grazing land.
 Since 1703 it is a public park, probably one of the oldest in the country.